Gurmeet-Rana/Gurmeet-Rana/README.md

 > “First solve the problem.
 Then, write the code.” — John Johnson
 > “A user interface is like a joke.
 If you have to explain it, it’s not that good.”
-> “Code is like humor.
-When you have to explain it, it’s bad.” — Cory House

 ---